What are the symptoms of menopausal hair loss?

 Capilia Longa, a natural extract from the turmeric plant, is an innovative ingredient that has been shown to be effective against hair loss.
 Capilia Longa works by revitalising hair follicles and prolonging the hair growth phase.
 Clinical studies have shown that Capilia Longa can increase hair density and thickness with regular use.
 It is known to reduce hair loss and promote healthy hair growth.
 Capilia Longa is often found in serums and hair care products.
 Use these products as directed, typically by massaging them into the scalp daily or several times a week.

-Hair loss during menopause is caused by hormonal changes.
+Menopausal hair loss is caused by hormonal changes.
 Managing this condition requires a combination of treatments.
 Here are some effective strategies:

 -